 On the back of the successful program, a four-year industry commitment to continue the program nationally to 2025 has been approved.

-Earlier in 2022, Source Certain, together with ACPF, APFA and Curtin University won The Research, Development and Extension Award at Queensland Seafood Industry Awards night for the prawn industry’s national provenance program.
+In 2022, Source Certain, together with ACPF, APFA and Curtin University won the State (Queensland) and National Research, Development and Extension Award at the Seafood Industry Awards for the prawn industry’s national provenance program.

 The Research, Development and Extension Award recognises demonstrated excellence in the contributions of individuals, partnerships, businesses, and organisations towards a sustainable and profitable Australian seafood industry.
 Moreover, the program was technically challenging, end-user driven and addressed high priorities for the industry – trust, transparency and market access.